AnotherAnotherAustin/VampireSurvivorsReinforcedAutoLearning/README.md

 # Vampire Survivors Reinforced Auto Learning

-This project implements a reinforcement learning–style automation system that plays **Vampire Survivors** by reading pixels from the game screen and sending keyboard inputs in real time.
+This project implements a reinforcement learning–style automation system that plays the top-down game **Vampire Survivors** by reading pixels from the game screen and sending keyboard inputs in real time.
 It uses Python, OpenCV, and Gymnasium-style environments to experiment with reward shaping and control logic.